everthere-co/fuzion/README.md

 `_request` : Makes the request according to the path, method and payload.
 Generates the signatures accordingly.

 ### SubResource
 A SubResource builds its `path` dynamically according to a `parent_object`.
 Inheriting classes are aware of the `parent_object` passed and can use it to build the `path` accordingly

 ### Relationship
 A SubResource that exposes `add_existing`, `update_relationship` and `delete_relationship`.
 It is special because it cannot use the normal "POST" method as `add_existing` passes an object id in the path

 ### RetrieveObjectMixin
 Exposes the `get` method (to retrieve an object with a specific id)

 ### ListObjectsMixin
 Exposes the `query` method, used to retrieve a list of objects.
+Used for resources without any paging information required (i.e. notification webhooks)

+### ListObjectsPaginationMixin
+Exposes the `query` method, used to retrieve a list of objects.
 Provides paging by accepting the `page_size` and `start` parameters: